Quick start

 1. Combining class selectors

-We will use Array.join() to get resulting className
+We will use Array.join() to get resulting className as string.

 You could be also using clsx, classname, template literals... you name it.